ibm-cloud-docs/hlf-support/howto/ibm-hlfsupport-console-ha-ca.md

 ## Creating an HA CA
 {: #ibm-hlfsupport-console-build-ha-ca-create}

-Create a new CA by using the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric console.
+Create a new CA by using the Fabric Operations Console.

 1. Navigate to the **Nodes** tab on the left and click **Add Certificate Authority**.
 2. Make sure that the option to **Create** a Certificate Authority is selected.
 Then click **Next**.